The Enigmatic Dead Cities of Syria

 Local Transportation

-Once you arrive at the Dead Cities, it’s recommended to have your own mode of transportation to explore the vast area comfortably.
-Renting a car or hiring a local guide with a vehicle will give you the freedom to visit multiple sites at your own pace.
+Having your own mode of transportation is recommended for exploring the vast area of the Dead Cities.
+Renting a car or hiring a local guide with a vehicle will allow you to visit multiple sites at your own pace.

 Practical Tips for Exploring the Dead Cities